Nonmodular infinite products and a conjecture of Seo and Yee: Introduction

 has nonnegative coefficients. \end{conjecture}

-As a $q$-hypergeometric proof of this conjecture is notoriously difficult to find, one may give his hope to the approach of deriving an asymptotic formula for the coefficients.
-If one is also patient enough to compute an explicit bound of the errors, then a direct examination will yield a proof of such nonnegativity.
-However, it is notable that the infinite product in \eqref{eq:conj-sy} is different from products of Dedekind eta function or Jacobi theta function and indeed it is no more modular.
-Hence, a Rademacher-type proof fails.
+As a $q$-hypergeometric proof of this conjecture is notoriously difficult to find, one may hope to derive an asymptotic formula for the coefficients.
+If one is also patient enough to compute an explicit bound of the error term, then a direct examination will yield a proof of such nonnegativity.
+Note that \eqref{eq:conj-sy} is not modular; in particular, it cannot be written as a quotient of Dedekind eta functions or Jacobi theta functions.
+Thus, a Rademacher-type exact formula is out of reach.
 Also, if we rewrite this product as

-then the numerator $(q^3;q^4)_\infty$ causes the expiration of Meinardus' powerful approach \cite{Mei1954}.
-One of the few works about asymptotics of nonmodular infinite products is due to Grosswald \cite{Gro1958}, who absorbed ideas from Lehner \cite{Leh1941} and Livingood \cite{Liv1945}.
-In his paper, the infinite product
+then the numerator $(q^3;q^4)_\infty$ prevents us using Meinardus' powerful approach \cite{Mei1954}.
+One of the few works on the asymptotics of nonmodular infinite products is due to Grosswald \cite{Gro1958}, who absorbed ideas from Lehner \cite{Leh1941} and Livingood \cite{Liv1945}.
+In his paper, the infinite product $1/(q^a;q^M)_\infty$ with a prime modulus $M$ is considered.
+However, a closer examination of Grosswald's paper reveals several mistakes.\footnote{For example, in the calculation of the residue $R_3$ on page 119 of \cite{Gro1958}, the following term is missing:

-with a prime modulus $M$ is considered.
-However, a closer examination of Grosswald's paper reveals several mistakes, among which at least the calculation of the residue $R_3$ on page 119 of \cite{Gro1958} is not robust.
-Also, a natural question is about the case where the modulus is composite.
+In other words, in this $R_3$, there is also a term of the form $z^{-1}$ times an expression.} It is also a natural question to ask about the case where the modulus is composite.

 Let $M$ be a positive integer and $a$ be any of $1,2,\ldots,M$.
-The first goal of this paper is to investigate the asymptotic behavior of
+The first object of this paper is to investigate the asymptotic behavior of

-when the complex variable $q$ with $|q|<1$ approaches the unit circle.
+when the complex variable $q$ with $|q|<1$ approaches an arbitrary root of unity.

+For this purpose, we begin with some standard notations.
+As usual, $\zeta(s)$ and $\zeta(s,\alpha)$ denote the Riemann and Hurwitz zeta functions, respectively.
+We write $\zeta'(s,\alpha)$ the partial derivative of Hurwitz zeta function with respect to $s$, namely,

+Meanwhile, $\Gamma(s)$ is the Gamma function and $\gamma$ is the Euler--Mascheroni constant.
+We shall also adopt the conventional Vinogradov notation $f(x)\ll g(x)$, which means that there exists an absolute constant $C$ such that $|f(x)|\le C g(x)$.
+If the constant $C$ depends on some variables, we attach a subscript and write $f(x)\ll_{\textsf{var}} g(x)$.
+Finally, we write the greatest common divisor of integers $m$ and $n$ as $(m,n)$.

-\begin{theorem} Let $X$ be a sufficiently large positive number.
+\begin{theorem} Let $X\ge 16$ be a sufficiently large positive number.
 Let

-where $1\le h\le k\le \lfloor\sqrt{2\pi X}\rfloor=:N$ with $(h,k)=1$ and $\tau=X^{-1}+2\pi i Y$ with $|Y|\le 1/(kN)$.
+where $1\le h\le k\le \lfloor\sqrt{2\pi X}\rfloor=:N$ with $(h,k)=1$ and $\tau:=X^{-1}+2\pi i Y$ with $|Y|\le \frac{1}{kN}$.
 Let $M$ be a positive integer and $a$ be any of $1,2,\ldots,M$.
 If we denote by $b$ the unique integer between $1$ and $(k,M)$ such that $b\equiv -ha \pmod{(k,M)}$ and write

 then

 where

 \end{theorem}